Greatest Literature banner

 In later years Garner turned to writing popular mystery novels, including The Sin Sniper (1970), Death in Don Mills (1975) and Murder Has Your Number (1978), featuring Toronto detective inspector McDumont.

 He also returned to Cabbagetown in The Intruders (1976) with a novelistic examination of the affluent folks who had recently gentrified the area.
 But by this time Garner's alcoholic and carousing lifestyle were taking the edge off his critical faculties and his writing had become cranky and sloppy.
-(One of his most famous quotes came from an earlier introduction to a collection: "There is no other job for which I was so fitted psychologically and temperamentally, and no other career which would have interfered less with my drinking," he wrote.
+(One of his most famous quotes came from an earlier introduction to a collection: "There is no other job for which I was so fitted psychologically and temperamentally, and no other career which would have interfered less with my drinking."
 But I suspect the interference ran in the opposite direction.)

 His most enjoyable reading from his late years may be One Damn Thing After Another!
 (1973), a memoir of a non-conformist writer's life, stitched together from previously published journalism and new observations—from the author of seventeen books, a hundred stories, four hundred magazine articles and essays, ten television dramas, numerous radio dramas and a stage play.